Exercise and Obesity

 EXERCISE RECOMMENDATIONS FOR OLDER OBESE SUBJECTS

-People over age 65 rarely follow diet and exercise programs for weight loss.
 Obesity is increasing among the senior population just as it is for other age groups.
 This results in significant health and lifestyle concerns.

 Weight should be a greater concern for older populations because of the higher occurrence of secondary conditions such arthritis, heart disease, and hypertension.
 In addition, as a person grows older and experiences a decline in strength, balance, and cardiovascular endurance, any excess weight makes performing activities of daily living more difficult.
-For these reasons, weight reduction always should be a goal for any older individual who has been classified as overweight or obese.
+For these reasons, weight reduction should always be a goal for any older individual who has been classified as overweight or obese.

 The American Council on Exercise (ACE) recommends the following for older overweight subjects: